Colours, images and logos

 Colour that has meaning

 If colour has a meaning assigned to it, Govt.nz uses other methods to supplement this information.
 For example, a graph using colours also has text labels.
-For colour that has no meaning, like decorative text, or logos and brand names, accessibility guidelines aren't necessarily followed.
+For colour that has no meaning, like decorative text, or logos and brand names, accessibility guidelines are not necessarily followed.

 Govt.nz aims for good contrast between text and the background it appears on.